-As a Community Interest Company, BuddyHub C.I.C. is a social enterprise whose profits and assets are primarily used for the public good.
-The monthly fee enables us to keep the organisation running and sustainable.
-We can create and keep more Friendship Wheels running for longer and also maximise the impact of our work.
+As a Community Interest Company, BuddyHub C.I.C. is a social enterprise whose assets and any surplus are primarily used for the public good.
+To enable us to maximise the impact of our work and keep the organisation running and sustainable there is a charge for the Friendship Wheel service.

-But we do want to be inclusive, so prices vary according to each person’s ability to pay.
-Seniors pay a membership fee of £7 per week, which is reduced to £2 per week (paid monthly) for those on means-tested benefits.
-Everyone enjoys the same benefits and features, regardless of the fee they pay.
-Some Seniors may have their fee covered by a contract with a third party such as Adult Social Care or a CCG.
+We offer affordable membership fees of £7 per week (paid monthly).
+To be inclusive membership fees vary according to a Senior’s ability to pay.
+Seniors on means-tested benefits (without a family member who can cover their membership fee) pay £2 per week and receive the same benefits and features as those paying the full amount.
+Some Seniors may have their service fee covered by a contract with a third party such as Adult Social Care or a CCG.
 In this case, the third party may specify which Seniors are to be offered the service via their referral routes.

-BuddyHub works on the same principle as charity-run theatres that offer variable ticket pricing.
-Many of those tickets are heavily subsidised by Arts Council grants and donations.
-This means they can recover all the VAT on their costs.
-Our Friendship Wheel fees are also VAT taxable.
-To allow us to recover all the VAT incurred on the associated costs of running this service – and reduce our overall costs – we cannot offer the service for free unfortunately.
+BuddyHub works on the same principle as charities who operate theatres and sell variable priced (but not free) tickets, some of which are heavily subsidised by Arts Council grants and supporter donations.
+This enables them to recover all the VAT on their costs.
+The Friendship Wheel service fees are VAT taxable.
+To enable us to recover all the VAT incurred on the associated costs of running the service, reducing our overall costs, we cannot offer the service for free.